What is customer intent?

 Use a tool with semantic analysis to detect emotion, sentiment, and effort

-Qualtrics + Clarabridge’s Intent Detection uses machine learning-based semantic analysis strategies to classify intent, helping you analyse your customers’ statements by what they are communicating to you so you can best respond.
+Intent Detection uses machine learning-based semantic analysis strategies to classify intent, helping you analyze your customers’ statements by what they are communicating to you so you can best respond.

-Clarabridge can recognise 20 different kinds of sentence types or intents specifically relevant to CX.
-These sentence types give Clarabridge users the power to segment their data in ways that go far beyond traditional topic analysis.
+Qualtrics can recognize 20 different kinds of sentence types or intents specifically relevant to CX.
+These sentence types give users the power to segment their data in ways that go far beyond traditional topic analysis.
 Common use cases include isolation of suggestions or requests, noise filtering to remove non-actional sentence types, and routing cries for help to appropriate agents.

-The following sentence types—specifically designed for customer experience—are the backbone of Clarabridge’s customer intent detection.
+The following sentence types—specifically designed for customer experience—are the backbone of customer intent detection.

 6 Question/answer types: